The Fat Boys: Beginnings

 In 1983, a Swiss-born promoter named Charles Stettler, the owner of his own label Tin Pan Apple, decided to hold a hip-hop talent contest.
-To find a sponsor, Stettler went to the WBLS radio station, which recommended him to a couple of sponsors.
+To find a sponsor, Stettler went to radio station WBLS, which recommended him to a couple of sponsors.
 In the end, he persuaded the company Coca-Cola to finance the contest.
 For the next three months, contests were held to identify a winner in each borough of New York City every Saturday afternoon.

 On May 23, 1983, the final contest entitled "Coca-Cola and WBLS present: The Tin Pan Apple After Dark Dance & Rap Contest!" was held.
 The event was held at Radio City Music Hall.
 The host that evening was Mr. Magic from the radio program Rap Attack.
 According to the terms of the competition, the winner signed a contract for a recording contract.
 The Fat Boys members, then calling themselves The Disco 3, were unexpected winners with their song "Stick' Em".